robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 In next step we need to apply window function to our raw samples.
 The goal is to 'flatten' all samples at left and right part of the window and keep the middle part in a 'gentle' way.
-That is important because we want to decompose our signal to sines waves that make it.
+That is important because we want to decompose our signal to sins waves that make it.
 The problems is that not all frequencies that we want to see in frequency domain chart fits in a window in a way that we will have integer multiply of wave period.
 In the Figure 5 only last sine fits perfectly.

 [![How different sine waves fits the window](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/05-how-different-sine-waves-fits-the-window-v2.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/05-how-different-sine-waves-fits-the-window-v2.png)
 *Figure 5 - How different sine waves fits the window*

-Without window function those 'not complete' sines would produce effect called 'frequency leakage'.
-In result major sines waves that makes the signal will not be visible well as a peaks in frequency domain chart.
+Without window function those 'not complete' sins would produce effect called 'frequency leakage'.
+In result major sins waves that makes the signal will not be visible well as a peaks in frequency domain chart.
 Figure 6 shows how window function looks like (in the middle) and how our samples was changed after applying it.

 [![Applying window function](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/06-applying-window-function.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/06-applying-window-function.png)
 *Figure 6 - Applying window function*

-Now all sines starts and ends in a gentle way.
+Now all sins starts and ends in a gentle way.

 In order to create frequency domain representation we need to create second chart (Figure 7).
 Each vertical bar on the chart is called frequency bin and tells how much of that frequency is inside our signal from the window.
 Let say